ADG Efficiency

 A contract is an agreement between two parties.
 In programming, a function signature defines the contract between the function and its callers - the stronger the contract, the happier the world.

-Too much freedom in how a function is called also increases the number of mistakes a function caller can make when using a function.
+Too much freedom in how a function is used increases the number of mistakes a function caller can make when using a function.
+Less freedom, defined in a contract, reduces the number of mistakes a caller can make.

-Solution One: Constraining Parameter Passing: / and * Syntax
+Solution 1: Constraining Parameter Passing with / and * Syntax

 The first solution to tightening the function signature contract is to constrain how callers can pass parameters using / and * in your function signature.